 There’s no avoiding the cold, digital truth: Zoom fatigue is real.
 After a year of working remotely, video meetings have become the bane of the remote work experience.
 They’re exhausting, frustrating and fill up your calendar like that viral Kit Kat ad.

 But technology is here to serve us, not make things more difficult than they already are.
-So let’s see how Cisco Webex can help spice up our meetings a bit.
+So let’s see how Webex can help spice up our meetings a bit.

 1. Virtual Backgrounds